annatiso/MD-project-HAI5014/readme.md

 ![Screenshot of Chat GPT](images/ChatGPT.png)

-- Understands context and nuances of user input.
+- Understands the context and nuances of user input.
 - Allows the user to personalize the chat by specifying the preferred tone and providing any information that Chat GPT should remember.
 - Fluent in multiple languages and sounds natural.